landlord/landlord/README.md

 * stream redirection for each process
 * properties for each process (including an updated and distinct user.dir)

-Given that we cannot reliably detect when a thread group's threads have all terminated, there is a requirement on the developer to now call System.exit(status) when exiting - even with a 0 status code.
+Given that we cannot reliably detect when a thread group's threads have all terminated, there is a requirement on the developer to now call `System.exit(status)` when exiting - even with a 0 status code.
 If the developer doesn't call `System.exit` then their process will not exit.
-This is more flexible, but also consistent with C, C++ and others where a status code must be returned from the main function.
+This is consistent with C, C++ and others where a status code must be returned from the main function, but a necessary departure from a regular JVM program.

 In addition, we warn about the adding of shutdown handlers given that they unavoidably apply to a process as a whole.
 Instead, a new `trap` function can be provided in place of shutdown handlers.
 Any signals passed to the process will be raised through this function.
 The `trap` function is declared as follows and must appear in the same class as the main function.
 Here is a full example in Java.
 The full example below permits both running within and outside of landlord:

+> Note that it is important to disable any existing shutdown handlers, or at least de-register them prior to calling `System.exit`.
+If you do not then your process's memory will never be freed as the JVM will retain a reference to its class loader.

 ```java
 package example;